fractalshine/gozargah.github.io/marzban/en/docs/marzban-node.md

 ## Connecting Marzban Node to Multiple Panels

-If you need to connect a Node server to multiple Border panels, you need to add a new node service in the `docker-compose.yml` file for each panel.
+If you need to connect a Node server to multiple mrzban panels, you need to add a new node service in the `docker-compose.yml` file for each panel.
 This can be done in two ways.

 ::: tip Note
 In both configuration options, you can modify port settings used in sample `docker-compose.yml` files according to your needs.
 Additionally, you can add as many node services as required in this file.